 Indications for OMFT

-Generally speaking we can say that bad oral habits can cause many dental, orthodontic and speech disturbances.
-If you can recognize and treat these bad habits, you can prevent a lot of trouble for your patient, in terms of relapse of the deviate form and treatment time for orthodontics.
+Generally spoken we can say that bad oral habits may cause many dental, orthodontic and speech disturbances.
+If you can recognize and treat these bad habits, you can prevent a lot of trouble for your patient, in terms of relapse of the deviate form and reduction of treatment time for orthodontics.

 A non-physiological function of the tongue can have great consequences for the way a person grinds his food, shapes it to a ball and swallows it.
 The deviate swallow mostly goes together with a tongue thrust forwards and/or lateral.
 The consequence is almost always a change of the position of the teeth and/or the molars as well as a different shape of the jaws.
 There, where the tongue acts like an interference between the teeth, the upper and lower teeth cannot reach each other and we will see an anterior open bite together with a lisp.
 When the sounds are created laterally we often see a lateral open bite.
 Such open bites can possibly be closed by orthodontic treatment and the teeth can be perfectly aligned.
 But very often (in 26 – 38 % of the cases) after some time we see a relapse of the anterior or lateral open bite, because the cause of the open bite, in the case the deviate swallow and/or the abnormal rest position of the tongue, is not changed.